codepath/android_guides/Push-Notifications-Setup-for-Parse.md

 }
 ```

-You might also see an abbreviated version similar to the following:
+You might also see an abbreviated version similar to the following if the GCM token is registered later:

 ```
 11-06 06:32:20.349 25417-25599/com.example.mapdemo I/ParseLogInterceptor: Body : {